N-565 – Application for Replacement Naturalization/Citizenship Document

 Form N-565, “Application for Replacement Naturalization/Citizenship Document” is filed when you need to replace several legal documents: A Declaration of Intention, Naturalization Certificate, Certificate of Citizenship, or Repatriation Certificate.
 If your document has been lost, destroyed, or severely damaged, it can be replaced.
 If you have changed your name, you need to ensure your legal documents reflect that change.
-Our immigration lawyer at Aratta Law Firm provides legal assistance to help you through the process.
+Our experienced immigration lawyer at Aratta Law Firm provides legal assistance to help you through the process.
 Call us for help at (818) 550-1111.

 How Long Does It Take to Receive a Replacement Document?

 Form N-565 must be submitted correctly, with all supporting documentation, in the right format.
 Once your form is filed properly, you will receive notification that your application has been received.
 If your application was filed with errors or missing documents, you will receive a Notice of Action rejecting your application, or a Request for Evidence for the missing items – both of which will lead to a delay.
 If all information is correct in your application, you should receive your new document within a five to eight-month period, mailed to the address on your form, from USCIS.

 If you plan to travel, you will need a U.S. passport, and if you are a naturalized U.S. citizen, you will need the document for your passport.
 If you are planning a journey and lack a U.S. passport and have lost your citizenship documents, ensure you file Form N-565 replacement months in advance of any planned travel.